-RO7105705 is an experimental immunotherapy to treat Alzheimer’s disease being developed by Genentech in collaboration with AC Immune.
-The therapy is designed to target harmful forms of a protein called tau and stop its spread among brain cells.
+RO7105705 (also known as MTAU9937A and RG6100) is an experimental immunotherapy being developed by Genentech (a subsidiary of Roche), in collaboration with AC Immune, to treat Alzheimer’s disease.
+The potential therapy, an antibody, is designed to target harmful forms of a protein called tau and stop its spread in the brain.

 How RO7105705 works

 Alzheimer’s disease is a progressive neurological disorder and the most common form of dementia.
-It is characterized by changes in the brain that include the formation of plaques, which are clumps of a protein called beta-amyloid that accumulate outside of brain cells, and tangles, which are twisted strands of tau protein that builds up in brain cells.
+It is characterized by changes in the brain that include the formation of plaques, which are clumps of a protein called beta-amyloid that accumulate between nerve cells in the brain, and tangles, which are twisted strands of tau protein that builds up within these nerve cells.

-Tau normally helps stabilize microtubules, which are structures in the brain cells involved in molecular transport.
-But in Alzheimer’s, tau proteins clump together rather than sticking to the microtubule.
+Tau normally helps stabilize microtubules, which are cellular structures involved in molecular transport.
+In Alzheimer’s disease, tau proteins clump together rather than sticking to the microtubule.

 Scientists do not fully understand how these plaques and tangles lead to Alzheimer’s disease, but think their formation damages brain cells and interferes with signaling between them.

-Recent research indicates that the harmful tau protein tangles may spread from one part of the brain to another, suggesting that preventing the spread of tau tangles might slow the progression of Alzheimer’s.
+Recent research indicates that the harmful tau protein tangles may spread from one part of the brain to another, suggesting that preventing the spread of tau tangles might slow disease progression.

 RO7105705 in clinical trials

-A Phase 1 clinical trial (NCT02820896) tested the safety and tolerability of RO7105705, as well as its pharmacokinetics, or how it was processed in the body.
+A Phase 1 clinical trial (NCT02820896) tested the safety and tolerability of RO7105705, as well as its pharmacokinetics, or evaluates how a drug is processed in the body.

-Participants received a single or multiple doses of RO7105705, or a placebo, either intravenously (injected into a vein) or subcutaneously (injected under the skin).
-The study was randomized and double-blind.
+The double-blind study, completed in 2017, enrolled 74 people in a mix of healthy volunteers and patients with mild-to-moderate Alzheimer’s disease.
+They were randomized to receive one or multiple doses of RO7105705, or a placebo, either intravenously (injected into a vein) or subcutaneously (injected under the skin).

-The primary outcomes measured were adverse events and changes in suicidal thoughts.
-Researchers also looked for changes in cognitive function and clinical dementia scores in participants with Alzheimer’s.
-The levels of the RO7105705 antibody in the blood were measured.
+The primary outcomes were adverse events and changes in suicidal thoughts.
+In Alzheimer’s patients, researchers also looked for changes in cognitive function and clinical dementia scores.
+Levels of the RO7105705 antibody in the blood were also measured.

-RO7105705 or a placebo will be administered intravenously in three different doses in this double-blind study.
-Participants will be assessed for changes in dementia severity, cognitive function, and ability to perform activities of daily living.
-Participants’ brain tissue will be examined through positron emission tomography (PET) imaging.
+RO7105705 in three different doses or a placebo is being administered intravenously in this double-blind study.
+Participants are being assessed for changes in dementia severity, cognitive function, and the ability to perform activities of daily living.
+Brain tissue health is being examined through positron emission tomography (PET) imaging.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.